model-united-nations-of-luebeck/CMS-backend/README.md

 In addition to testing deployment: In `cms/settings.py` set

 - `DEBUG=False`
-- security key to a secure key that only you know
+- `SECURITY_KEY` to a secure key that only you know
 - set paths especially `FORCE_SCRIPT_NAME` if you don't want to serve under root domain URL, but under something like `mydomain.org/cms`

 Serve static files by running `python manage.py collectstatic` which generates a `static/` folder that needs to be served under `mydomain.org/cms/static` and includes the CSS, JS and image files.
 If the styling is missing, it might be a hint that the static files aren't loaded correctly.